cedric190703/Receipt_OCR/README.md

 # Receipt_OCR
-This project is writen in python with three differents python librairies : PILLOW, OpenCV and Tesseract
+This project is written in python with three different python libraries: PILLOW, OpenCV and Tesseract and the objective is to make an OCR which allows to extract data from a receipt to transform it into JSON format.